|MEETING PLACE:||Behind Jack Knight Hall in Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 - ALWAYS BE PREPARED FOR CHANGING WEATHER!
 Especially during the months of April, May and early June, California can experience extreme changes in weather.

-- Wearing cotton items on a river trip is only appropriate when the weather is hot.
+- Wearing cotton on this river is never appropriate.
 Wet cotton will chill your body temperature.

 - Provided wetsuits and splash jackets (on early-season or cold-weather trips) do not include “wetsuit booties”—please bring your own, or wear wool socks with tennis shoes as a good alternative.